LOINC AdoptersUp one level

 Intellicure uses LOINC codes in IntelliTrak, our electronic medical records application.
 We use them as a codebase during data capture to facilitate interoperability with CDA, CDA4CDT, CCD, and C32 documents.

 IRG Informatics offers a variety of services using both the international LOINC standard as well as the adaptation of the Canadian Approved Standard for LOINC, pCLOCD.
 Resources include LOINC Subject Matter experts with considerable mapping and maintenance experience and a depth of clinical and lab experience which covers all lab domains as well as established working relationships with Regenstrief and Infoway.
 Services include LOINC to local LIS test catalogue mapping, LOINC to LIS code map maintenance and update analysis as well as auditing for existing LOINC to LIS code maps.
 IRG has developed workflow and change control processes to support large or small mapping projects.
 IRG is a Canadian based health, social science and justice information management company providing strategic, implementation, auditing, benefits evaluation, governance consulting, and subject matter experts support electronic health records development in Canada since 2004 and the US since 2005.

-LabCorp provides leading-edge medical laboratory tests and services through a national network of primary clinical laboratories and specialized Centers of Excellence.
-Recognized for our innovation, quality, and customer convenience, LabCorp delivers timely, accurate results for improved patient care.
+LabCorp provides medical laboratory tests and services through a national network of primary clinical laboratories and specialized Centers of Excellence.
+LabCorp delivers timely, accurate results for improved patient care.
 With scientific expertise in esoteric testing, genomics, and clinical and anatomic pathology, LabCorp performs over one million tests on more than 400,000 samples each day.
-LabCorp is a pioneer in applying advances in medicine and science to laboratory testing, with more than 35 years of experience in serving physicians and their patients.
+LabCorp has more than 35 years of experience in serving physicians and their patients.

 Under construction: lab to lab electronic communication.
 We plan to identify the requested tests and the obtained results with LOINC codes.